BlueVertex/emr-bridge-fhir/README.md

 # emr-bridge-fhir

+*Brought to you by [thePLAN](http://theplanworks.com) / BlueVertex*

-An EMR Bridge Implementation for NextGen Beta API
+An EMR Bridge Implementation for HL7 FHIR API